magento/merchdocs/src/configuration/general/b2b-features.md

 Stores > Settings > [Configuration]({% link stores/configuration.md %}) > [General]({% link configuration/general/general.md %}) > B2B Features

+{:.bs-callout-tip}
+With the installation and enablement of B2B for Adobe Commerce, the buying experience can be personalized with customer-specific catalogs and pricing, and targeted content and promotions.
+B2B for Adobe Commerce is an integrated solution that provides support for both B2B and B2C models.
+For more information about the B2B features, see the [B2B for Adobe Commerce User Guide](https://experienceleague.adobe.com/docs/commerce-admin/b2b/introduction.html).

 ## B2B Features

 ![]({% link configuration/general/assets/b2b-features.png %}){: .zoom}